Introduction to job artifacts

 expire_in definition.
 You have the option to keep the artifacts from expiring

 via the web interface.
 If the expiry time is not defined, it defaults

 For more examples on artifacts, follow the artifacts reference in

 With GitLab 9.2, PDFs, images, videos and other formats can be previewed directly in the job artifacts browser without the need to download them.
 With GitLab 10.1, HTML files in a public project can be previewed directly in a new tab without the need to download them when GitLab Pages is enabled.
 The same holds for textual formats (currently supported extensions:

 After a job finishes, if you visit the job's specific page, there are three buttons.
 You can download the artifacts archive or browse its contents, whereas the Keep button appears only if you have set an expiry date to the artifacts in case you changed your mind and want to keep them.

 The archive browser shows the name and the actual file size of each file in the archive.
 If your artifacts contained directories, then you are also able to browse inside them.

 Below you can see how browsing looks like.
 In this case we have browsed inside the archive and at this point there is one directory, a couple files, and one HTML file that you can view directly online when GitLab Pages is enabled (opens in a new tab).

-If you need to download the whole archive, there are buttons in various places inside GitLab that make that possible.
+If you need to download the whole archive, there are buttons in various places in the GitLab UI to do this: